 My Comment: Nice definition of employee engagement – short, simple and accurate.
-And, great video to support the definition.
-The start of employee engagement is at the hiring process; getting the right people.
+And, a great video to support the definition.
+Employee engagement starts with the hiring process; and getting the right people.
 Once you have good people, they must be aligned with your definition of success.
 Once they create or experience that success, they should be recognized and appreciated.
 That is what starts and continues the employee engagement process.

 (Forbes) I was frustrated; my colleagues under-appreciated the value of Marketing.
 They also had a point.
 So I stepped away from Marketing and into the operational world of Supply Chain to get a different perspective.
 I learned three valuable lessons that Marketing and Sales need to take to heart.

 My Comment: While marketing people may run the marketing department, I believe everyone in a company impacts the marketing of the company.
 The end result of marketing is the brand, which is a promise (hopefully kept) to the customer.
 This article is an excellent short reminder of the importance that marketing and everyone else in the company plays in the customer service and loyalty strategy.